Latest Update: Sunday, February 24, 2008

 • GPM-1785.2-S - Post 1950 w/Silver cylinder heads and running board trim.

-• As always, these "M" Class locomotives are right up there on our list of personal favorites.
+• As always, these "M" Class locomotives were right up there on our list of personal favorites.
 Not just because they're handsome critters, but also because they don't look out of place on the type of layout most guys can afford the space for in a home environment.

 This Page and its Contents are Copyrighted Material c.
-2006 - 2008 - Glacier Park Models - All Rights Reserved.
+2006 - 2010 - Glacier Park Models - All Rights Reserved.